zzak/docker/docs/man/docker-build.1.md

 **--build-env**=*environment*
    Set build-time environment variables.
-This option allows you to specify arbitrary environment variables that are available for the command(s) that will be executed as part of 'RUN' primitive of Dockerfile.
-Such a variable is only accessible during 'RUN' and is not persisted with the intermediate and final docker images, keeping the generated image portable across the actual deployment environments.
-This gives the flexibility to build an image by passing host specific environment variables (like http_proxy) without changing the Dockerfile.
+This option allows you to specify values of the variables that are available for expansion/substitution in the Dockerfile primitives like ADD, COPY etc, without an explicit prior definition by the ENV primitive.
+The build-time environment variable are also passed as environment context for the command(s) that will be executed as part of 'RUN' primitive of Dockerfile, if there is no explicit prior definition by the ENV primitive.
+Note that these variables get persisted in the intermediate and final docker images, if they result in an expansion or substitution as part of Dockerfile primitives.
+However, they are not persisted when used as environment context for command(s) run as part of `RUN`.
+This gives the flexibility to build an image by passing host specific environment variables (like http_proxy) without affecting portability of generated image.

 **--build-env-file**=[]
    Read in a line delimited file of build-time environment variables.

-**--build-var**=*<variable=value>*
-   Set values for build variables.
-This option allows you to specify values of the variables that are available for expansion/substitution in the Dockerfile primitives, without an explicit definition by the ENV primitive.
-Note that the expanded values of these variables get persisted in the intermediate and final docker images.

-**--build-var-file**=[]
-   Read in a line delimited file of values for build variables.

 **--force-rm**=*true*|*false*
    Always remove intermediate containers, even after unsuccessful builds.
 The default is *false*.